rarar89/apimimic-cli/README.md

 ### Setting Authentication Token

-Before using the tool, you need to set your API Mimic authentication token:
+Before using the tool, you need to set your Apimimic authentication token:

 ```bash
 apimimic set-token YOUR_TOKEN_HERE